cjstover/UC-mFit/README.md

-# MotionActivityDemo: Integrating Motion Activity into your app
+# UCmFit

 This projects shows an example of using both historical and live data from the CoreMotion MotionActivity and Step Counting APIs.
+Additionally accelerometer, rotation, and GPS data are collected and written to a file in documents.
 The data is then presented in app laying out a daily diary of a user's motion activity.

 ## Structure